andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-javascriptspa.md

 ## Next steps

-Try out the JavaScript tutorial for a complete step-by-step guide on how to build the application for this quickstart.
+For a more detailed step-by-step guide on how to build the application for this quickstart, try out the JavaScript tutorial below.

 ### Learn the steps to create the application for this quickstart